-From 12 January 2026, the FCA will move to digital-by-default for durable-medium communications on MiFID-derived retail disclosures.
+From 12 January 2026, the FCA moved to digital-by-default for relevant MiFID-derived retail-client disclosures.

 For advisers, platforms, and providers, that changes the assumptions behind how regulated information is delivered, tracked, and evidenced.

-This guide sets out what the durable-medium reform means in practice, why it matters, and the steps organisations can take now to be ready.
+This guide sets out what the durable-medium reform means in practice, why it matters, and the steps organisations can consider when reviewing their delivery controls.

 Under the FCA’s definition, a durable medium must allow the client to receive information personally addressed to them.